 Python 3.8.1 (default, Dec 27 2019, 17:12:30) [GCC 4.8.5 20150623 (Red Hat 4.8.5-39)] on linux Type "help", "copyright", "credits" or "license" for more information. >>>

 Python has seen a continuous upward growth trend in the 21st century due to its flexibility in addressing both frontend and backend development goals.
-It also continues to provide, a strong cross-platform functionality, along with the vast amount of available tools and libraries available that reduces the effort needed to write code and functions.
+It also continues to provide, a strong cross-platform functionality when utilizing server clustering, along with the vast amount of available tools and libraries available that reduces the effort needed to write code and functions.
 Additionally, it has one of the industries’ strongest support community structures which ensures its continued success.